 19. Hunt for a Vintage Shelf or Coat Rack to Style Above the Bed

 A vintage shelf or coat rack above the bed is such a charming and practical piece for a cottagecore bedroom.
 This one has a beautiful scalloped edge and sits above three landscape prints that are lined up just above the headboard.
 The shelf itself is styled with ceramics, a wicker basket, a small rabbit figurine, and a couple of plants, and the whole arrangement has that lovely collected, over-time quality.
-Keep an eye out for pieces like this at thrift stores, estate sales, or online secondhand marketplaces.
-They are the kind of things that look like they have always belonged in your home.

 20. Drape a Granny Square or Crochet Throw Across the Bed